Frequentist Consistency of Prior-Data Fitted Networks for Causal Inference: Frequentist Consistency of PFNs

 \subsection{\circled{1}~Prior-Induced Confounding Bias}

-The plug-in ATE posterior, in general, faces a problem of a \emph{prior-induced confounding bias} \citep{hahn2018regularization,linero2023and,ray2020semiparametric}: when Bayesian non-parametric models (\eg, Gaussian processes) are used to define the data-generating process for $\mathcal{D}$, namely, $\mu_a$ and $\pi$, their prior can bias the plug-in ATE posterior even in the asymptotic regime.
-The intuitive explanation of this phenomenon is that the smooth non-parametric models struggle to describe high degrees of \emph{observed confounding}, as the nuisance functions $\mu_a$ and $\pi$ sampled from the prior, rarely depend on the same subsets of covariate $x^J, J \subseteq \{1, \dots, d_x\}$.
-Paradoxically, the issue becomes worse as we increase the covariate dimensionality $d_x$.
+The plug-in ATE posterior, in general, faces a problem of a \emph{prior-induced confounding bias (PICB)} \citep{hahn2018regularization,linero2023and,ray2020semiparametric}.
+For example, when Bayesian non-parametric models (\eg, Gaussian processes (GPs)) are used to define the data-generating process for $\mathcal{D}$ (namely, $\mu_a$ and $\pi$), their prior rarely describes datasets with a high degree of \emph{observed confounding} and, thus, \emph{biases} the plug-in ATE posterior.
+The intuitive explanation of this phenomenon is that as the nuisance functions $\mu_a$ and $\pi$ are sampled from the prior, they rarely depend on the same subsets of covariates $x^J, J \subseteq \{1, \dots, d_x\}$.

+More generally, the PICB can break the consistency\footnote{Importantly, here we distinguish two types of consistency: (i)~a \emph{(general) consistency} and (ii)~a \emph{frequentist consistency}.} of any Bayesian estimator as it induces either (i)~an asymptotically \emph{non-vanishing}, or (ii)~\emph{slower-than-$\sqrt{n}$ vanishing bias} in the ATE posterior. (i)~The first situation can happen given a very general, non-smooth functional prior (\eg, Dirichlet), such that the likelihood does not dominate over the prior \citep{diaconis1986consistency}.
+On the other hand, (ii)~the second scenario is typical for smooth non-parametric models (\eg, GPs) \citep{ray2020semiparametric}.
+Specifically, while the general consistency holds for these models, it is impossible for any regular Bayesian estimator to concentrate at a rate faster than $1/\sqrt{n}$ \citep{van2000asymptotic}.

-Interestingly, existing PFNs are also affected by this bias as they are trained on synthetic datasets sampled from a prior distribution.
+Interestingly, existing PFNs are also affected by the PICB as they are trained on synthetic datasets sampled from a prior distribution.
 To show this, we sample the prior causal datasets, $\mathcal{D}_c = \{(x_i, a_i, y_i[0], y_i[1])\}_{i=1}^{n}$, and evaluate the degree of the observed confounding: \begingroup\makeatletter \f@size{9}\check@mathfonts

-\endgroup which quantifies how the ATE differs from the difference in means.
+\endgroup which quantifies how the ATE differs from the difference in means (here, $Y$ is considered to be standard normalized).
 Fig.~\ref{fig:prior-bias} illustrates the prior-induced confounding bias for different PFNs.
-We observed that, although the amount of the observed confounding $\Delta$ remains relatively fixed with increasing covariate dimensionality $d_x$ (\eg, unlike the Gaussian processes \citep{linero2023and}), $\Delta$ is still concentrated around zero for all the PFNs.
-This means that the PFNs rarely encounter the observed confounding during their training and thus might \emph{underestimate the uncertainty of the ATE for datasets with large $\Delta$}.
+We observed that, although the amount of the observed confounding $\Delta$ remains relatively fixed with increasing covariate dimensionality $d_x$ (unlike for GPs), $\Delta$ is still highly concentrated around zero for the PFNs.